INTRO

 Example Radio Jove spectrograph output from RSS

-Example Radio JOVE spectrograph output using RSS display software.
-Note the large increase in signal denoted by the colored background after the antenna is connected.
+Example Radio JOVE spectrograph output using RSS display software with SDR Console and SDRc2RSS software running in the background.
+Note the large change in signal denoted by the colored background after the antenna is disconnected / connected.

 24-hour spectrograph output